Getting a Covid-19 vaccine in Italy

 How many vaccine doses are needed to become immune to covid-19?

 The number of doses required to become immune to covid-19 depends on the vaccine.
-Most vaccine producers require two doses, the second to be administered after 21 days from the first dose.
-Ninety-five percent of the time, after one week from the second dose, patients become immune to covid-19.
-This, however, does not mean you won’t be required to wear a mask or maintain social distancing and other restrictions.
+Most vaccine producers require two doses.
+The Pfizer-BioNtech vaccine requires the second dose to be administered after 21 days from the first one, while the Moderna vaccine requires the second dose to be administered 28 days from the first one.
+Both of these have now moved the second shot to after 42 days.
+Ninety-five percent of the time, after one week from the second dose, patients become immune to covid-19 with Pfizer-BioNtech, and 94.5% of the time with Moderna.
+This, however, does not mean you won’t be required to wear a mask or maintain social distancing and observe all other restrictions.

 How long will immunity last after getting a coronavirus vaccine?